markocherrie/CEMRA/README.md

 Q1.
 Currently 1000 runs takes 94 seconds which is too slow for the app A1.
 Currently 1000 runs takes 33 seconds which is too slow for the app (update)

-Q2.
-Need to update fomite controls -currently not working Q3.
+Q3.
 Need to have file of parameters from comparison model saved to output Q4.
 Need to get IOM image working
 Q5.
 Need to re-write information html